Affording a WNS Education

 Yes.
 All recipients must complete a financial assistance application, including required tax returns, for each school year at re-enrollment time.

-In extending financial assistance to a family, our goal is to support the student’s attendance for the entire time he/she is enrolled, pending continued need.
+In extending financial assistance to a family, our goal is to support the student’s attendance for the entire time he/she is enrolled.
 If your financial circumstances change and your ability to contribute to your child’s educational expenses increases, your award may be decreased accordingly.
 We will make every effort to increase the award if your ability to pay educational expenses decreases.

 We inform applicant families whether they qualify for financial assistance along with the amount, if applicable, with their admission decision.
-Preschool notifications are emailed on February 28, 2019, and DK-8 notifications are emailed on March 15, 2019 (the same dates that enrollment acceptance letters are emailed).
+Preschool and DK notifications are emailed on February 29, 2024, and K-8 notifications are emailed on March 8, 2024 (the same dates that enrollment acceptance letters are emailed).

 Yes.
-WNS and FAST keep every family’s personal and financial information strictly confidential.
+WNS and Clarity keep every family’s personal and financial information strictly confidential.

 A: In addition to tuition assistance, there are also discounts for aftercare (ACE), after school enrichment (ACE Plus), the summer transition program, and tickets to school events.
 Discount percentages are based on the percent of financial assistance awarded.